 Looking for a quick, humorous book to read?
-I think you’ll find that my detective novel, Soul Pursuit is fast-paced, entertaining and inspirational.
+I think you’ll find that my Christian detective novel, Soul Pursuit is fast-paced, entertaining and inspirational.
 Here’s a funny scene from one of the chapters to grab your interest.
-Check out the five-star reviews on amazon then buy a copy and enjoy reading it yourself.
+Check out the five-star reviews on amazon then buy a copy of Soul Pursuit and enjoy reading it yourself.

 An Excerpt From Chapter 22 in the Detective Novel Soul Pursuit